kianweelee/Data-Visualisation--Percentage-of-male-smokers-vs-Death-in-male-with-lung-cancer-/README.md

 # Data Visualisation- Percentage of male smokers vs Death in male with lung cancer
  Data is obtained and modified from [Gapminder](https://www.gapminder.org/data/).
 Only 2005's data is available in this dataset.
+I have combined two datasets(one for male smokers and one for death in male with lung cancer) into one.
+You can download it [here](http://www.sharecsv.com/s/ac4b3c8bbac132cad4012d15c2f929ad/lungcancer_2005.csv).

 The main package used in this project is Plotly Express.
 The template for this code is very similar to ggplot2 in R programming.
 What's great of this package is that you will only need a few lines of code to create a simple visualisation, with the functionality of viewing the data points when hovered over.